-Section 3, 10-10:50 MWF, Professor Biles
+Section 2, 10-10:50 MWF, Professor Biles

 "The History of Chicago" - Students will be asked to write a 15-20 page essay using primary and secondary sources.
 In addition, students will also write reviews for three books dealing with the history of Chicago.

-Section 4, 9:35-10:50 TR, Professor Clemmons
+Section 4, 9:35-10:50 TR, Professor Reda

-Section 6, 4:30-7:20 T, Professor Gifford
+Section 5, 4:35-7:25 R, Professor Gifford

 “The U.S. Civil War” – Focusing on the war years, 1861-1865, students will formulate a research project concerning the conflict.
 As background for your individual research, we will explore a variety of questions and historical arguments, including a look at the war and its effect on Bloomington, IL.

-Section 1, 5-7:50 T, Professor Olsen
+Section 2, 5-7:50 T, Professor Olsen

 History 307 is designed to introduce students to the study of foreign intelligence.
-In particular, students will gain a familiarity with the structure and operation of the United States intelligence community, focusing on the actions of the Central Intelligence Agency in the cold War and post-cold War eras.
+In particular, students will gain a familiarity with the structure and operation of the United States intelligence community, focusing on the actions of the Central Intelligence Agency in the Cold War and post-Cold War eras.
 This course does not attempt to put forward a particular interpretation of the Agency and its conduct in relation to developing nations.
-Rather, through extensive case studies, its objective is to provide the opportunity for students to interpret or themselves the operational, political, and socio-economic soundness of particular operations, and their impacts upon the region.
+Rather, through extensive case studies, its objective is to provide the opportunity for students to interpret for themselves the operational, political, and socio-economic soundness of particular operations, and their impacts upon the region.
 This course also provides students with the opportunity to gain further understanding of issues facing developing nations, reaching beyond the polemics frequently found in this field of study.
 Course assignments will introduce students to a range of sources used by historians and intelligence analysts.
 Students will also have the opportunity to strengthen writing and oral presentation skills as they conduct research on a particular current problem, and develop tasking requirements and a plan for covert action.

-Section 1, 11-11:50 MWF, Professor Jasper
+Section 1, 2-3:15 MW, Professor Tsouvala

-Section 1, 12:35-1:50 TR,
+Section 1, 9:35-10:50 TR, Professor R. Kennedy

-Section 1, 5-8:50 M, Professor R. Kennedy
+Section 1, 5-8:50 T, Professor Nassar

-Section 1, 5-8:50 M, Professor Olsen
+Section 1, 5-8:50 M, Professor Varga-Harris